CyborgUnplug/CyborgUnplug/README.md

 ## ABOUT 'LITTLE SNIPPER'

-_Little Snipper_ is a privacy appliance for the home, hotel and workplace.
+Cyborg Unplug _Little Snipper_ is a privacy appliance for the home, hotel and workplace.
 It detects and optionally disconnects (outside US only) selected devices known to pose a risk to personal privacy, stopping streams of image, video and audio data to the Internet (or the car outside).